 • Origin: Fiji

-• Why we love them: unique fuzzy rhizomes that grow down the side of the pot.
-Plus, they have very cute little rabbit’s feet.
+• Why we love them: Unique, fuzzy rhizomes that grow down the side of the pot that look like cute little rabbit’s feet.

 • Common Name: Blue Star Fern